jxom/react-loads/README.md

 # React Loads

-> A headless React component to handle async data fetching.
+> A React Hook to handle promise state & response data.

 ## The problem